 Whether in the public or private sector Planning is a professional service, and is represented by The Royal Town Planning Institute (RTPI), the principal body representing planning professionals in the United Kingdom which currently consists of over 25,000 members.
 Once sufficient experience in the industry is gained and an assessment of professional competence is completed, individuals can become chartered members of the RTPI.
-As a chartered planner, you must adhere to a code of conduct which includes standards of professional ethics.
-Chartered planners must maintain a level of professional development throughout their careers and continually attend further learning opportunities in order to remain ahead of the curve in relation to new developments and legislative changes.
+As a chartered planner, you must adhere to a code of conduct that includes standards of professional ethics.
+Chartered planners must maintain a level of professional development throughout their careers and continually attend to further learning opportunities to remain ahead of the curve about new developments and legislative changes.

 Planning is a diverse career option and there are many opportunities within the UK to participate in the shaping of cities, whether that be in the public or private sector or a firm with thousands of employees or just one.
 Planning is exciting and on the cutting edge of development opportunities in both urban and rural contexts, it is fast-paced, diverse and definitely more than simply household extensions.